xnau/pardibee/readme.txt

 == Changelog ==

+= 2.5.9 =
+* fixed issue with media library images sometimes not displaying
+* better handling of "0" default values in field definitions
+* fixed localization issue when using a translation filter with some settings

 = 2.5.8.1 =
 * fixed bug with using exclusive options on dropdown element
 * prevented failed session start